jethrocarr/puppet-mail/README.md

       :branch => 'master'

 Note that the letsencrypt module needs to be the upstream Github version, the version on PuppetForge is too old.
+EPEL module only required for CentOS/RHEL systems.

 # Usage